 Additional Considerations for Admission:

-Additional consideration (points) is given to students with:
+The following items are NOT required; however, additional consideration (points) is given to students with:

 - A previous Bachelor's or Master's degree.